ethereum/go-ethereum/docs/_install-and-build/Installing-Geth.md

 ### Building without a Go workflow

-If you do not want to set up Go workspaces on your machine, only build `geth` and forget about the build process, you can clone our repository directly into a folder of your choosing and invoke `make`, which configures everything for a temporary build and cleans up afterwards.
-Note that this method of building only works on UNIX-like operating systems.
+If you do not want to set up Go workspaces on your machine, but only build `geth` and forget about the build process, you can clone our repository and use the `make` command, which configures everything for a temporary build and cleans up afterwards.
+This method of building only works on UNIX-like operating systems, and you still need Go installed.

 ```shell
 git clone https://github.com/ethereum/go-ethereum.git